liakoyras/contactsdirectory/README.md

 ## Disclaimer:
 Although you can use the code, keep in mind that this is by no means a professional work that can be considered safe.<br>
 While I have done my best, it can still contain code that it is not considered good practice and/or bugs and security hazards.<br>
+Also, the documentation is non-existent, however you could ask me to explain parts of the code.<br>
 I do not have any responsibility for the use of this code.

 ## Language